 Arpege Diamonds continues its journey for some of the world’s most famous diamonds in history.
-Its newest addition to the Famous Diamond Series is the powerful story of the Star of the South diamond.
+Its newest addition to the Famous Diamond Series is a pink diamond with a very powerful story; the Star of the South diamond.

 The Star of the South is a 128.48-carat cushion cut fancy light pinkish brown diamond, which has become one of the world’s most famous diamonds for its origin and history.
 The stone is graded as a Type lla diamond with VS2 clarity, meaning it is almost free of impurities and has very few, nearly invisible inclusions.